jserv/min-dl/README.md

 `min-dl` introduces a straightforward way to load the specified shared objects and then perform the necessary relocations, including the shared objects that the target shared object uses.

+# Licensing
+`min-dl` is freely redistributable under the two-clause BSD License.
+Use of this source code is governed by a BSD-style license that can be found in the `LICENSE` file.